petros-d/docs/cloud/test-and-troubleshoot-locally.md

 ```

 This command forces your running containers to stop and deletes all data associated with your local Postgres metadata database, including Airflow Connections, logs, and task history.

+## Common Issues

+You might experience one of the following common issues when testing your Astronomer project in a local environment.
+This section contains information about how to approach each of these issues.

+### New DAGs aren't visible in the Airflow UI

+By default, the Airflow Scheduler parses the DAGbag every 30 seconds.
+For this reason, it might take a minute or two to see new DAGs appear in the Airflow UI.
+This is dependent on how much CPU is available to the Scheduler: the more CPU is available, the faster the Scheduler can parse your DAGs.

+To have the Scheduler check for DAGs more frequently than every 30 seconds, you can set the `min_file_process_interval` to any number of seconds less than 30.

+### DAGs are running slowly

+If your Astronomer project contains many DAGs or tasks, then you might experience performance issues in your local Airflow environment.
+To improve your environment's performance, you can scale both CPUs and memory in your Docker resources configuration.
+Note that increasing Docker's resource usage might decrease the overall performance of your machine.

+If your DAGs are still running slowly and you cannot scale Docker any further, then we recommend creating a Deployment on Astronomer Cloud that's dedicated to testing.

+### Astronomer project won't load after `astrocloud dev start`

+If your Astronomer project fails to run in an Airflow environment more than 5 minutes after running `astrocloud dev start`, it might be because your Webserver or Scheduler is unhealthy.
+In this case, you might need to debug your containers.
+To do so:

+1. After running `astrocloud dev start`, retrieve a list of running containers by running `astrocloud dev ps`.
+2. If the Webserver and Scheduler containers exist but are unhealthy, check their logs by running:

+    ```sh
+    $ astrocloud dev logs --webserver
+    $ astrocloud dev logs --scheduler
+    ```

+These logs should help you understand why your Webserver or Scheduler is unhealthy.
+Possible reasons why these containers might be unhealthy include:

+    - Not enough Docker resources
+    - Broken Postgres database
+    - DAG code errors
+    - Misconfigured Dockerfile or Docker override file
+    - Misconfigured Airflow settings